shuuryou/f22pro/README.md

 ### Uninstall ###

-# Warning: do not do this if you have no other keyboards installed
+# Warning: Do not do this if you have no other keyboards installed!
+# If you use password lock, you won't be able to unlock your phone after reboot!
+# If you use PIN or pattern lock, they work fine even if this is uninstalled.
 com.google.android.inputmethod.latin

+# Warning: Uninstall breaks Settings > Storage > Free up space
+# "No Activity found to handle Intent { act=android.os.storage.action.MANAGE_STORAGE }"
+com.google.android.apps.nbu.files

+# Warning: Breaks search box in app drawer of the default launcher (QuickStep)
+com.google.android.googlequicksearchbox

 com.android.bluetoothmidiservice
 com.android.calllogbackup